 Concentration of credit risk is the risk of loss attributed to the magnitude of the County's investment in a single issuer of securities.
 When investments are concentrated in one issuer, this concentration presents a heightened risk of potential loss.
 State law and the investment policy of the County contain limitations on the amount that can be invested in any one issuer.
-Investments in any one issuer (other than U.S. Treasury securities, mutual funds, and external investment pools) at June 30, 2018, that represent 5% or more of total Authority investments are as follows:
+The Authority did not have any investments in any one issuer (other than U.S. Treasury securities, mutual funds, and external investment pools) at June 30, 2019, that represent 5% or more of total Authority investments.